 Data protection legislation imposes certain accountability obligations on all data controllers which include:

 - Implementing policies, procedures, processes and training to promote ‘data protection by design and by default’

-- Having appropriate contracts in place when sharing personal data – especially when outsourcing functions that involve the processing of personal data and/or transferring the personal data outside the EEA
+- Having appropriate contracts in place when sharing personal data – especially when outsourcing functions that involve the processing of personal data and/or transferring the personal data

 - Maintaining records of the data processing that is carried out across the organisation

 - Documenting and reporting personal data breaches both to the ICO and the affected data subjects

 One of JBSEEL’s most important accountability obligations under data protection legislation concerns personal data breaches – that is, personal data held by JBSEEL is lost, stolen, inadvertently disclosed to an external party, or accidentally published.
 If a personal data breach occurs, this should be reported immediately to the Data Protection Officer ([email protected]), who will then inform Cambridge Judge Business School’s Compliance Team ([email protected]).

 Some types of personal data breach have to reported to the ICO and the affected data subjects within short timeframes, so recognising and reporting them internally is crucial.